Warden Course with Extinguisher Training

 - Understand how to choose and use a fire extinguisher to extinguish fires

 - Be confident in responding to emergency situations

 Burnley Courses and Tailored On-Site Courses

 Our Warden course is offered in two formats –

-- (i) Burnley Warden Course – a complete course that includes hands-on training with fire extinguishers, conducted at the MFB’s Burnley Training Facility
+- (i) Burnley Warden Course – a complete course that includes hands-on training with fire extinguishers, conducted at the FRV’s Burnley Training Facility

 - (ii) Tailored On-Site Warden Course – delivered on your premises when you have a large group of attendees

 The tailored on-site course is intended where you have a large group, typically 15 or more.
 FES’ trainer will attend your premises to conduct the course.
 The inclusion of fire extinguisher training is optional, and is dependent on there being a suitable safe space on your premises.

 Upon completion of the course attendees will receive a certificate of attendance.